biroistv/abnd-inventory-app-stage2/ReadME.md

 - **Overall Layout**

-- [x] The app conteins activities and/or fragments
+- [x] The app contains activities and/or fragments
 - [ ] Add inventory
 - [ ] See Product Details
 - [x] Edit Product Details